cgarey2014/shell_notes/README.md

 # Shell Notes

-**Shell Notes** is a lightweight Python utility designed to launch an interactive terminal shell session while automatically capturing and logging all input and output to a local file.
-It also provides tools to review, list, and search through these logs for easy analysis.
-This makes it particularly valuable for system administrators, educators, and cybersecurity professionals who require an auditable and searchable record of command-line activity
+**Shell Notes** is a user-friendly terminal logging utility that gives you a clean, interactive interface to drop into shell sessions with full input/output logging.
+Whether you're auditing commands, studying terminal workflows, or keeping track of what you ran, **Shell Notes** makes logging simple and organized.

+---

-## Features
+## 🧰 Features

-- Launches a shell session in a new terminal window
+- 🖥️ Fully interactive shell environment with session logging
-- Captures and logs the full session (input/output) to a file
-- Automatically stores logs in a dedicated directory
-- Lightweight and easy to use
+- 📂 Timestamped log files organized and easy to access
+- 🔍 Review logs with a searchable, numbered menu system
-- Ability to review, search and delete logs
+- 🗑️ Option to delete unwanted logs right from the interface
+- 🧼 Clean interface with screen clearing between menus
+- ⚙️ Ready on boot, waits silently until invoked

+---

 ## Installation